 COVID Customer Service illustrates a big hole in business response to the pandemic.
 Everyone was more than understanding the Spring of 2020 as the shutdowns began that there would be bumps in reaching businesses.
 We all sympathized with people learning the technologies that allowed them to work remotely.
 We totally got that the internal operations systems of companies were undergoing hurried and unprecedented needs to be reprogrammed.
 Everyone got the real cost of marginal inventory planning and the difficulties in getting raw materials or even finished products shipped from overseas, across the country or even across town.

-But we have been doing this now for over a year.
-And still the customer service voicemails have the front-end apologies of “we are experiencing longer than normal wait times due to…… COVID”.
+But we have been doing this now for over three years and still the customer service voicemails have the front-end apologies of “we are experiencing longer than normal wait times due to…… COVID”.
 Wait!
 What?
 Your business still cannot transfer a customer’s call due to COVID?
 It is longer than normal?
 No!
 Actually, you have made this your normal.
 After a year, if your business is still unable to handle phone calls, something is terribly wrong with your management.

 Getting Back to Business

 Whatever you spent the last year doing in response to COVID-19, it is vital that you integrate your customers back into your business model or risk having lost them as we emerge next fall from the pandemic.

 Most of you will begin by looking at the human resources you have already deployed to customer service and in most cases will discover that these members of your team have maximized the tools with which they have been provided.
 You may find economies with your current human resources in customer service or you may want to augment your staffing in customer service.
 It is a missed opportunity, however, to fail to use this moment to address the weaknesses that are the customer service aspects of your website.